 The first business established at the site was a Texaco gas station in 1938 by Joe Sharber.
 The place was named for the nearby Barringer Meteor Crater.
 Three years later, in 1941, Jack Newsum bought the property and added a store that sold souvenirs and groceries.

-Somewhere along the line the gas station closed.
+Somewhere along the line, the gas station closed.
 In 1979, a dome replaced the rectangular building that housed the store.
 Unfortunately, the dome burned in 1990 and was replaced by the current structure.
 After operating for years, the owners tried to sell the business.
-However, when they had no buyers, the property was left to nature, animals, and, unfortunately, vandals.
+However, when they had no buyers, and in 2012, the property was left to nature, animals, and, unfortunately, vandals.
 The building and its iconic dream catcher remained abandoned and deteriorating each day in the desert sun for the next several years.
 Hope for the site faded when the Meteor City Trading Post was placed on a ‘to-be-demolished’ list.

-During the hey days of Route 66 a man named D.M.
+During the heydays of Route 66, a man named D.M.
 Barringer built an observatory just off of the Mother Road so that the many travelers passing by the area could see the crater without having to travel the additional six or so miles to the site.
 For just 25 cents, travelers could stand from the observation tower and see the crater through a telescope.

-Today, both towns sit silently looking upon the canyon below.
+Today, both towns sit silently, looking upon the canyon below.
 Located on private property, the site is sometimes inaccessible, with gates closed and photo opportunities available only from the frontage road.
 At other times, the gate is open, seemingly inviting a visit.